 - The development of history as an institutionalized discipline had its roots deep in the soil of colonial politics.
-The rise of British colonialism for textualizing the past and standardizing an origin narrative.
-Britishers divided Indian History into Hindu, Muslim and British India.
-They came with the White man's Burden to civilise our society. - We were backward civilisation where community was very important and we were spiritual.
-Our epics became myths and Sanskrit devalued. - Gradually, during the early decades of the 20th century, when the anti-colonial resistance was at its zenith, it emerged as one of the primary spaces for constructing a national identity.
+The rise of British colonialism for textualizing the past and standardizing an origin narrative. - Britishers divided Indian History into Hindu, Muslim and British India.
+They came with the White man's Burden to civilise our society. - We were backward civilisation where community was very important and we were spiritual .Our epics became myths and Sanskrit devalued. - A colonial interpretation of Indian history played a critical role in creating and promoting divisions in Indian society and in legitimizing colonial rule - Gradually, during the early decades of the 20th century, when the anti-colonial resistance was at its zenith, it emerged as one of the primary spaces for constructing a national identity.
 Hence it set an example for political ideologues to seek their validation from history.